Vyral/base-template/_posts/2020-11-17-is-real-estate-really-one-of-the-best-investments.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s why real estate always makes for a stellar investment.</em></p>
+*Here’s why real estate always makes for a stellar investment.*

 I understand that owning an income-producing rental property is not for everyone, but there are some pretty strong reasons everyone should at least consider it.&nbsp;

 Think about this: How does the median sale price of homes 20 years ago compare to the median price today?
 If we had bought houses back then and rented them out, where would our investment be at today?
 How would it compare to someone who had put that same amount of money into an S&P fund at the same time?
 As I demonstrated via infographic at a recent investment workshop, **the returns on real estate would be more than double that of the stock investment fund.** It’s basically the equivalent of having purchased four houses at a median price point 20 years ago.&nbsp;

-Even when factoring in the big dip of the Great Recession, the numbers show that you’d still be&nbsp; better off today had you made a real estate investment as opposed to an investment in the stock market.
+Even when factoring in the big dip of the Great Recession, the numbers show that you’d still be better off today had you made a real estate investment as opposed to an investment in the stock market.
 If you’re skeptical about that, feel free to reach out to me; I’d be glad to show the math to back it up.

 {% include pullquote.html %}